Thanks to a range of generous charitable donations, funding is available to support DofE participation throughout the South East Region.

-Funding usually has to be supported by DofE Managers or Co-ordinators and may require feedback to be provided in the form of reports and photographs.
+Funding has to be supported by DofE Managers or Co-ordinators.
+To help us secure future funding feedback may be required in the form of reports and photographs.

 The Ramblers Holidays Charitable Trust

 The Ramblers Holidays Charitable Trust provides bursaries to enable young people to take part in DofE when they would otherwise not have been able to for financial reasons.
 The Bursary Fund provides grants of £100 to individuals across the South East Region.
-The Bursary will be paid by cheque via the participant’s Centre, or in the form of Cotswold vouchers, and can be used to support any section – usually the Expedition section but other expenses can be viable such as costs to attend Volunteering opportunities or equipment for Skills or Physical.
+The Bursary will be paid by cheque via the participant’s Centre, or in the form of Cotswold vouchers, and can be used to support any section.
+Most grants support the Expedition section but funds can be used to support the other sections.

-Please send the completed form to your DofE Manager, who will forward it to the South East Regional Office.
-We would prefer forms are completed electronically and returned by email so digital signatures are acceptable.
-Bursaries are subject to availability and limited to a small number per centre to allow for funds to be spread over the Region.
+Please email the completed form to your DofE Leader, who will forward it to your DofE Manager.
+Bursaries are subject to availability and limited to a small number per Centre to allow for funds to be spread over the Region.

 Within six months of any funding being granted, applicants must submit a report with supporting digital photographs.
 This is a mandatory requirement of the funding process.